 All vocational qualifications include studying at the workplace, which allows you to demonstrate your skills in practical work tasks, in actual work situations, and real work environments.
 The demonstrations are a crucial part of the assessment of your skills – the grade for the whole unit consists of the skills you demonstrated, and other kind of completing skills.

 Your skills will be assessed on the scale from 1 to 5, and the assessment is based on the qualification requirements.
 The requirements are the same for everyone.
-On the basis of the assessment discussion your workplace instructor and the teacher responsible for training will give the grades for the units in question.
+On the basis of the assessment discussion your workplace instructor and the responsible teacher will give the grades for the units in question.

 You can read more on the contents of units at the EPerusteet website, www.eperusteet.fi .
 The website includes the objectives, the vocational competence requirements and the assessment criteria.

-When you are studying with a training agreement, you are covered by the mandatory insurance by Business College Helsinki.
+If you have a training agreement, you are covered by the mandatory insurance by Business College Helsinki.
 It covers the injuries and hazards that might occur at the workplace.
 This means that in case there is some kind of unintentional hazard at the workplace, your expenses will be covered by the insurance.
-The accidents are also covered if they occur during the direct trips from home or campus to the training workplace.
+The accidents are also covered if they occur during the direct trips from home or campus to the workplace.
 The insurance does not cover any incidents caused intentionally.